nicolasserrano/CS/Java/JDBC/UcanAccess.md

 The driver Ucanacces can be installed with the instructions in <https://github.com/josuneha/JDBC/tree/master/UcanAccess>

 ## Use with Squirrel
-The databases in Access can be managed with the Squirrel application The application is in the Java8 folder: squirrelsql-4.0.0-standard
+The databases in Access can be managed with the Squirrel application.
+The application is in the Java8 folder: squirrelsql-4.0.0-standard.

 ## Add the Ucanaccess driver in Squirrel
-Open the Squirrel application
+Open the Squirrel application.
 In the Drivers tab, create a new driver with the next values:
 - Name: Ucanaccess
 - Example URL: jdbc:ucanaccess://drive:\path\filename.mdb;showSchema=true